 Please download and install Python 3.x from:

-As you install Python, make sure to check the "Add Python 3.5 to PATH" so that you can type python at the command line prompt to run Python.Installing the Atom Text Editor
+As you install Python, make sure to check the "Add Python 3.5 to PATH" so that you can type python at the command line prompt to run Python.Installing A Programming Text Editor

-Please download and install Atom from this site:
+Please download and install VS-Code from this site:

-We have a short step-by-step video showing how to install Python 3 and Atom and write your first program.
+We have a short step-by-step video showing how to install Python 3 and write your first program.

 When the command line starts up, you are in your "home" directory.
 Your home directory is different for each of the operating systems.
 In each of these examples, your logged in account should be used instead of csev.